What we do

 Several of the Society’s publications will be of particular interest to genealogists and these include our series of A-Z books which enable researchers to identify streets, courts and alleys, and sometimes even individual houses.
 This is particularly useful where ancestors’ addresses have subsequently been swept away or re-named.
 Other key resources are the two parish boundary maps – one covering the City of London (now out of print but available in the Guildhall and other libraries) and another, first published in 1903, for the much fuller extent of the County of London – and Charles Booth's London poverty map of 1889.

-Our latest publication, Number 178 published in July 2106, is London Plotted: Plans of London Buildings c.1450-1720 by Dorian Gerhold.
+** 2016 Publication - London Plotted: Plans of London Buildings c.1450-1720.
+Our latest publication, Number 178 published in July 2016, is London Plotted: Plans of London Buildings c.1450-1720 by Dorian Gerhold.
 In this beautifully produced, 320-page volume the author explains how and why London's tradition of ground plans arose, who the surveyors and their customers were and what the colourful plans tell us about the buildings and their occupants.
 Most of the 197 plans have never previously been published and range from houses, large and small, to warehouses, wharves, industrial premises, markets, inns, company halls and so on.

 Who we are

-Our Society has about 1,200 members spread throughout the world.
+Our Society has about 1,200 members worldwide.
 As well as individuals, membership includes more than 100 universities, libraries and other institutions.
-All who are interested in the history and topography of London are invited to join.
+If you are interested in the history and topography of London you're very welcome to join us.

 The Society's Council meets three times a year, normally in April, September and December.
 Council officers can be found at Contact us.